-At the root of the conflict between the Government of Canada and Indigenous Peoples are the advancement of colonization and the Crowns’ resource objectives.
-This advancement can only occur if sovereign Indigenous Immemorial rights are denied.
-At least, this is what the Government of Canada and resource corporations operating in Canada seem to believe.
-They seem to see Crown rights and Immemorial rights as antagonistic, they are when seen under the Doctrine of Discovery and Crown-assumed sovereignty.
+At the root of the conflict between the Government of Canada and Indigenous Peoples is the advancement of colonization through land development and Crowns resource objectives.
+This advancement occurs because sovereign Indigenous Immemorial rights are denied.
+Government of Canada officials and resource corporate representatives see Crown rights and Immemorial rights as antagonistic.
+However, this is true when officials adhere to the Doctrine of Discovery and Crown-assumed sovereignty to continue forced assimilation.

 When the Doctrine of Discovery and its derivative assimilation policies are removed, both the Government of Canada and Indigenous Peoples want sustainable prosperity and a legacy for future generations.
 We live in the 21st century and the monetary motivations for the unsustainable use of both renewable and non-renewable resources no longer outweigh the rights of citizens and the environment.
 Both Indigenous and non-Indigenous citizens are frustrated with the resource-grab mentality of corporations and their supporters.
 But Indigenous communities and their peoples are the ones who bear the real brunt of short-sighted resource policy.
 The time of withholding infrastructure to create service delivery gaps and poverty as motivators for enfranchisement needs to come to an end.